xiuli-tang/xiuli-tang/README.md

 # ⚡ Note

-This page is still evolving.
+This profile is continuously evolving.